 “How do I get fit and healthy?”

 “Why do my exercise plans fizzle?
-Would workout motivation quotes help?”

-“Can you make me go to the gym???”
+“Can you make me have workout motivation???”

 We’re going to solve these common questions right NOW.
 There’s one huge mistake that we make with this whole “getting in shape” thing, and those questions above are a clue to the error.
 Erasing this single mistake opens a whole new world of actually getting fit — and liking it.
 But what IS the mistake?